leobossmann/leobossmann.github.io/posts/2024-09-08-deploy-vitepress-blog-to-dokku.md

 <Title/>

-I have recently set up a [Dokku](https://dokku.com) instance on a spmple VPS, naturally I wanted to host this blog on it.
+I have recently set up a [Dokku](https://dokku.com) instance on a simple VPS, naturally I wanted to host this blog on it.
 Mainly because Google does not index github.io blogs.

 The setup is based on [this article](https://johnfraney.ca/blog/build-deploy-static-site-dokku/).